pavel-kirienko/o1heap/README.md

 The codebase is implemented in C99/C11 following MISRA C:2012, with several intended deviations which are unavoidable due to the fact that a memory allocator has to rely on inherently unsafe operations to fulfill its purpose.
-The codebase is extremely compact (<500 SLoC) and is therefore trivial to validate.
+The codebase is extremely compact (<500 LoC) and is therefore trivial to validate.

 The allocator is designed to be portable across all conventional architectures, from 8-bit to 64-bit systems.
 Multi-threaded environments are supported with the help of external synchronization hooks provided by the application.